gwax/www-gwax/posts/2009/05/electronic-organs-the-old-school-analog-synths.rst

 craigslisternettertubewebworks and happened to find this wonderful organ for sale.
 To my advantage, the man I bought the organ from was nice enough to deliver it to our apartment.
-Of course, hauling the organ up two flights of stairs was quite a hastle but it's here now and it's not moving again for a very long time.
+Of course, hauling the organ up two flights of stairs was quite a hassle but it's here now and it's not moving again for a very long time.

 .. thumbnail:: /images/posts/2009/05/organ-2.jpg